NitBravoA92/hello-microverse/README.md

 If you liked this project, give me a "Star" (clicking the star button at the beginning of this page), and share this repo with your developer community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank my Microverse teammates for their support.
+They have helped me a lot by giving me tips and reviews to improve the project.

 ## 📝 License <a name="license"></a>